-The Grocery Manufacturers Association, along with allies like Monsanto and Dow, have teamed up with Koch-backed Congressman Mike Pompeo of Kansas to introduce a federal bill that would deny your right to know what is in your food.
+The Grocery Manufacturers Association, along with allies like Monsanto and Dow, have teamed up with Koch-backed Congressman Mike Pompeo of Kansas on a federal bill that would deny your right to know what is in your food.

 GE labeling is important to Americans, with over 90% consistently supporting transparency in the marketplace through mandatory GE labeling.
 In 2013 and 2014 there were over 70 GE labeling bills and ballot initiatives introduced across 30 states, with laws being passed in Maine, Connecticut and Vermont.
 The DARK Act would shut down these efforts and replace them with an undemocratic, hollow “voluntary” labeling scheme.
 In the 13 years that FDA has allowed companies to voluntarily label GE foods, a total of zero companies have done so.
 This is not the solution consumers have been demanding.

 Even though Americans overwhelmingly support labeling, there is a disastrous momentum behind the DARK Act.
-Instead of joining the 64 countries across the world that require GE labeling, these 25 co-sponsors are actually promoting consumer confusion.
+Instead of joining the 64 countries across the world that require GE labeling, this bill actually promotes consumer confusion.
 While countries like South Korea, Japan, China, Brazil, South Africa and the entire European Union care about their citizens’ right to know what is in their food, some in Congress are instead working on keeping Americans in the dark.